Take it step by step...

 4. Connect the Readings to the Primary Source

 Read your story or poem closely to identify passages that connect to the topics studied in your selected scholarly articles.
 RefWorks link will open in a new window can help you make notes in your scholarly articles as you go along.

 If you need help with any step along the way, talk to your instructor or schedule an appointment with a Librarian using the button below.

-Use the worksheet below to help you stay organized as you gather the empirical articles for your study:
+Use the worksheet below to help you stay organized as you read the literary criticism articles you find:

 What are the best Library Resources for this assignment?